Paul Di'Anno: Battlezone (1985–1989, 1998)

-Following the breakup of Battlezone, Di'Anno and Hopgood formed the power metal band Killers, releasing four albums.
+Following the break-up of Battlezone, Di'Anno and Hopgood formed the power metal band Killers, releasing four albums.
 Hurley would later form glam rock band L.O.
 Girls and release the "Twelve Bore Honeymoon" single in 1990 and "Just Can't Say I Love You" in 1993.
 During 1990, Di'Anno fronted Praying Mantis for a tour of Japan, which was recorded for the subsequent Live at Last album release with ex-Iron Maiden guitarist Dennis Stratton.
 Wiggins joined a reformed Tokyo Blade in 1995.

 By 1998, Di'Anno had resurrected the name Battlezone.
 Joining him were Wiggins and fellow ex-Tokyo Blade members bassist Colin Riggs and drummer Marc Angel.
 Second guitars were supplied by the Brazilian Paulo Turin.
 This line-up cut the album Feel My Pain, released by the fledgling "Zoom Club" label.
 Working titles for the album included "Spoon Face" and "Smack", both containing references to heroin use.
 The album had a heavier edge compared to the first two Battlezone albums.
 The band undertook a sold-out Brazilian tour in January 1998, with erstwhile Killers colleagues bassist Gavin Cooper and guitarist Nick Burr joining on this South American tour.

 The band toured Brazil in the same year playing a three-week tour to sold-out audiences up to 6000 fans a night.
 Being brought back down to earth, Battlezone upon their return home put on a gig at the Walthamstow Royal Standard with an audience of only a hundred or so and a gig at JB's Dudley in the West Midlands attracting fewer than a dozen fans.
 A live track from the Walthamstow gig later appeared on a compilation of all three Battlezone albums, entitled Cessation of Hostilities.
 Ex-Battlezone bassist Gavin Cooper joined Lionsheart in December 2004, then moved onto Statetrooper in May 2005.
 The bassist subsequently joined the ranks of Magnum singer Bob Catley's solo band for UK dates in April 2006.

 In mid-2008, a Battlezone compilation entitled The Fight Goes On was released as on the Phantom Sound & Vision label as a 3-CD box set featuring all three Battlezone studio albums.